 A security interest in equipment perfected by filing a financing statement pursuant to the Uniform Commercial Code would continue to be perfected for four months after the debtor changes its location to a state other than the state in which a financing statement was filed initially to perfect the security interest.
 A perfected security interest in equipment covered by a certificate of title would continue to be perfected for four months after the equipment becomes covered by a certificate of title issued by a different state.
-If a certificate of title is issued for equipment that does not show that the equipment is subject to the security interest, a buyer or conflicting security interest arising after the issuance of the certificate of title, as applicable.
-With respect to any equipment that is subject to a certificate of title, a majority of states generally require a surrender of a certificate of title to the equipment.
-Accordingly, a secured party must surrender possession if it holds the certificate of title but not possession by the secured party, the secured party would receive notice of surrender if the security interest is noted on the certificate of title.
+If a certificate of title is issued for equipment that does not show that the equipment is subject to the security interest, a buyer or conflicting security interest arising after the issuance of the certificate of title may have priority over the security interest even during the four month period from relocation or issuance of a certificate of title, as applicable.
+With respect to any equipment that is subject to a certificate of title, a majority of states generally require a surrender of a certificate of title to re-register the equipment.
+Accordingly, a secured party must surrender possession if it holds the certificate of title to the equipment, or, in the case of equipment registered in a state providing for the notation of a lien on the certificate of title but not possession by the secured party, the secured party would receive notice of surrender if the security interest is noted on the certificate of title.
 Thus, with respect to any equipment that is subject to such certificate of title laws, the secured party would have the opportunity to re-perfect its security interest in the equipment in the state issuing the certificate of title.
-Issuance of a certificate of title that does not list the security interest in the equipment in the state issuing the certificate of title.
-Issuance of a certificate of title that does not list the security interest interest in the equipment in the state issuing the certificate of title.
 Issuance of a certificate of title that does not list the security interest could defeat perfection.